Il trionfo dell'onore: Synopsis

+Act 1

 Ricardo Albenori, a dissolute young man, and his friend, the soldier Rodimarte Bombarda, arrive in Pisa, having escaped from Lucca where they had run into trouble with the law.
 In Lucca, Riccardo had also seduced Leonora Dorini before rejecting her in favour of Doralice Rossetti.
 Leonora has followed him and takes refuge with Cornelia Buffacci, Doralice's aunt.
 Doralice, too, is still pursuing Riccardo, who manages to convince her he loves her.